Quarterly Report

 5. Revenue intelligence tools signal premium comp.
 Gong and Clari expertise correlates with higher salaries.
 Worth the investment in learning.

 6. Growth hires dominate.
-70% of roles are new headcount.
-Companies are building, and that means leverage for candidates who can show impact.
+1% of roles are new headcount.
+Companies are building, and that means more room to negotiate for candidates who can show impact.

 Frequently Asked Questions